Jonathan2251/lbd/source/ctrlflow.rst

     :end-before: //@eliminateFrameIndex {

-Although the following definition in Cpu0RegisterInfo.td has no real effect in Reserved Registers, you should comment the Reserved Registers in it for readability.
-Setting SW both in register class CPURegs and SR to allow the SW to be accessed by RISC instructions like ``andi`` and allow programmer use traditional assembly instruction ``cmp``.
+Although the following definition in Cpu0RegisterInfo.td has no real effect in Reserved Registers, it's better to comment the Reserved Registers in it for readability.
+Setting SW in both register classes CPURegs and SR to allow access SW by RISC instructions like ``andi``, and allow programmers use traditional assembly instruction ``cmp``.
-The copyPhysReg() is called when DestReg and SrcReg are belonging to different Register Class.
+The copyPhysReg() is called when both DestReg and SrcReg are belonging to different Register Classes.

 .. rubric:: lbdex/chapters/Chapter2/Cpu0RegisterInfo.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0RegisterInfo.td